-This course builds on the skills and concepts learnt in Year 8, with an emphasis on the styles of flipbook and pixilation animation and TV advertising.
-Students will explore different styles of animation and advertisements, using digital cameras, computers and industry standard editing software.
+Make objects come to life!
+This course explores the worlds of animation and advertising.
+There is an emphasis on the styles of flipbook and pixilation animation and TV advertising.
+Students will use digital cameras, computers and industry standard editing software.
 They will be given the opportunity to create their own examples of each of these media forms.